knot-system/knot-daemon/README.md

 # Postamt

-A small microsub server

-This is currently in a early alpha stage. **You should not use this for now.
-THINGS WILL BREAK!**

-Here be dragons:
+A small microsub server, which is part of a larger system called [Homestead](https://github.com/maxhaesslein/homestead).
+You can install it as a standalone service, or use the Homestead installer, which also installs other modules alongside it.

+This is currently in beta stage. **Things may break, and are likely to change in the future!**

 ## currently implemented

-(everything is still work in progress and may change in the future, or not work fully yet)
+(everything is still work in progress and may change in the future, or may not work fully yet)

 - [x] channels
 	- [x] get